 Continue your tour to the third terrace, where you find a portico with double rows of columns facing the foreground and leads you to many rooms containing the remarkable colossal statues of Hatshepsut octagonal.

 Actually, The Hatshepsut Temple visit is a rich tour with many ancient Pharaonic statues and designs, including the chapels of Hatshepsut and Thutmose I, as these two warriors are among the main components of the Temple of Hatshepsut and the largest of them.
 In addition to the main chapel of the god Amun-Ra.

 How Temple of Hatshepsut Uncovers Family and Religious Hostility against Queen Hatshepsut

-While you walk through The Temple Of Hatshepsut , a story of hate and a conflict will materialize in front of you in some of the walls that you stand in front of them, since you will see the Thutmose III anger revenge is evident on the walls of the temple, where he tried to scrape off Hatshepsut’s name and demolish some of her statues and cartouches, and this is like what he did in the Karnak Temple where he tried to hide her columns.
+While you walk through The Temple Of Hatshepsut.
+Story of hate and a conflict will materialize in front of you in some of the walls that you stand in front of them.
+Since you will see the Thutmose III anger revenge is evident on the walls of the temple, where he tried to scrape off Hatshepsut’s name and demolish some of her statues and cartouches, and this is like what he did in the Karnak Temple where he tried to hide her columns.

 Thutmose III step down

-But when you see deformed walls, you do not have only to oppress Thutmose III, but some of them were deformed by the hands of Thutmose the Third, and others were deformed by the hands of Akhenaten, who launched his religious revolt against the god Amun and Amuns’ priests, so his followers destroyed all the decorations of the god Amun and scraped his names.
+In addition when you see deformed walls, you do not have only to oppress Thutmose III.
+But some of them were deform by the hands of Thutmose the Third.
+And others were deform by the hands of Akhenaten.
+Who launched his religious revolt against the god Amun and Amuns’ priests.
+So his followers destroyed all the decorations of the god Amun and scraped his names.